werpu/tinydecscodegen/Readme.md

 ### Honest Answer

 Yes definitely, I use it together with TinyDecorations and/or Angular 5+ in a bigger project.
 So I am eating my own dogfood here.
-However the ui is bound to change, since it is very basic atm.
+And develop what I need on a day to day base.
-Also smaller bugs can be expected.
+But smaller bugs can be expected, and feedback and bugreports or patchs are always appreciated.

 However, since I currently develop this project alone in my limited sparetime without any payment, I am glad that I do not have too many users for this project atm.
 Although I love people using my stuff, there is always support involved with it and this costs time, which I have to cut off from my family and implementation time.

 Hence, there is no official drop of the plugin into the Jetbrains repository at the moment.

 So feel free to use it.
-I am happy about it, but never mind, that I will keep it a little bit under the radar for the time being.
+I am happy about it, but never mind, that I cannot give full blown professional support for the time being.
+I will answer and give support as good as possible, however.

 The project simply was created because I was in need of such tools and hence developed it on my own for my needs.
 If you think something is missing or if you want to donate code, feel free to send me a code drop/pull request or add a feature request in the projects list.

+I might open a patreon in the future for small money donations, but ATM I wont, because I shun a little bit the long term responsibility which comes with it, timewise.

 ## Links